 Successful grant recipients will:

-- Promote your work by providing the Alt-Textbook team with press-worthy updates and giving a presentation to colleagues in your department or school/college
+- Promote your work by providing the Alt-Textbook team with press-worthy updates and sharing your experience with your departmental colleagues

 - Provide feedback about the grant program and suggestions for how it could be improved for future applicants

 Alt-Textbook grant applications will be evaluated using a rubric that balances the following criteria to prioritize impact and collaboration:

 - Openness of proposed content, with openly licensed content given preference over library-licensed materials

 - Inclusion of a clear plan to assess student learning outcomes